HigitusFigitus/semicolon/README.md

 # Semicolon

-Semicolon is a mobile-first application aimed at supporting those who are struggling with mental illness, suicide, and self-injury by connecting them with an expert from the National Suicide Prevention Lifeline.
+**Built in one day at the Hack Against Violence hackathon.**

-Built in one day at the Hack Against Violence hackathon.
+Semicolon is a mobile-first application aimed at supporting those who are struggling with mental illness and self-injury by connecting them with an expert from the National Suicide Prevention Lifeline.

 The code for the backend can be found [here](https://github.com/HigitusFigitus/semicolon-back).